HighDimensionalEconLab/VarianceComponentsHDFE.jl/docs/src/index.md

 vchdfe path_to_data [--option option_value]
 ```
 where `[]` denote optional arguments.

+Note: You can use this simple syntax if you added the binary path to your system path (Step 4 in above).
+Otherwise, you need to point to the binary directory to call vchdfe.

 To use the executable you only need to open powershell (Windows + R, then type "powershell" and press Enter).
 You can see a list of examples provided in a section below or type in the powershell